Lexicon

 AORIGINAL

-Tuple w = (K, A, B, S, prov, ops) where K = witness class (=/≅/≃/≲), A and B = entities related, S = scope predicate over contexts and time, prov = provenance with confidence and expiration, ops = operational contract with transport operators and validity gate.
-Equivalence as first-class artifact with operational consequences.
+Equivalence made into a first-class artifact with operational consequences.
+A passport and a driver's license may both identify the same person, but the equivalence holds only within scope (domestic travel, not international), under specific conditions (both unexpired, photo matches bearer), with specific operational rights (one opens a gate, the other starts a car).
+Formally: a tuple w = (K, A, B, S, prov, ops) where K = witness class (=/≅/≃/≲), A and B = entities related, S = scope predicate over contexts and time, prov = provenance with confidence and expiration, ops = operational contract with transport operators and validity gate.
+The tuple binds an equivalence claim to the evidence that supports it, the scope within which it holds, and the operations it licenses.